From free concerts to visiting parks, there are a lot of Free Things To Do In Wilmington, NC. Check them out to save on your travel budget.

 We love living in Wilmington, North Carolina.
 It’s January and 78 degrees, so that’s one of the reasons.
 Another is that there’s so much to do here.
 And it doesn’t have to be expensive stuff either.
 There are a ton of free things to do in Wilmington, NC.

 I’m keeping this list specifically to Wilmington, NC.
 And Wilmington doesn’t actually have a beach.
-It’s near beaches, but there aren’t actually any beaches in Wilmington.
+There are beaches in the Wilmington area, like Wrightsville Beach and Kure Beach, but those aren’t actually in Wilmington.
 So that’s why you won’t see the beach on this list.

 10 Free Things To Do In Wilmington, NC